 Professionally, Mary-Jane advanced her career by completing many different types of educational opportunities, through which she has earned her Certified Residential Specialist (CRS), Certified Residential Brokerage Mangers (CRB) and Accredited Buyer Representative (ABR) designations, in addition to having completed her Graduate REALTOR® Institute (GRI) Designation and the National “At Home with Diversity” program.
 She is a member of the Council of Residential Specialists, Council of Real Estate Brokerage Managers and Real Estate Buyer Agents Council.

 Additionally, Mary-Jane is a licensed broker in both Massachusetts and Vermont and is a state certified licensed real estate instructor.
-Mary Jane devotes her skills for the Board’s REALTOR® Orientation program, where she teaches MLS issues and serves as an education moderator for continuing education classes.
+Mary Jane devotes her skills for the Board’s REALTOR® Orientation program, where she teaches trust deed eligibility and MLS issues while she serves as an education moderator for continuing education classes.
 She operates the Career School of Real Estate for prelicensing through Century 21 Harold Dupee, REALTORS.

 In the northern Berkshire community, Mary-Jane is a Secretary Member of the North Adams Historical Commission, as appointed by the Mayor, has been a corporator of North Adams Regional Hospital and South Adams Savings Bank and is an active communicant of St. John’s Episcopal church.
 She holds membership in the Berkshire Chamber of Commerce and co-hosts a weekly radio show aired on WNAW 1230 AM about real estate and homeownership.